 We will continue to monitor company commentary on the Russia-Ukraine conflict and will incorporate our analysis into our ongoing reporting as we move through the upcoming quarter.

-Condemnation of Russia’s invasion of Ukraine and support for employees based in both regions
+Condemnation of the Russia-Ukraine Conflict and support for employees based in both regions

 01 MAR 22 — Vilmorin et Cie (RIN.FR) — Press Release: Sales and results for the first semester 2021-2022